Amsterdam to Istanbul by Bike Through 12 Countries

 Multiple variations exist, but the most common route follows this general path:

 Netherlands to Germany: Flat cycling through the Rhine delta, crossing into Germany within the first day or two.
-The Netherlands’ infrastructure makes starting easy—dedicated cycling paths, clear signage, cycling-friendly culture.
+The Netherlands’ infrastructure makes starting easy – dedicated cycling paths, clear signage, cycling-friendly culture.
+I remember feeling almost cheated by how easy those first days were.

 Germany to Austria: Following the Danube becomes possible in Germany and continues into Austria.
 The EuroVelo 6 route traces the river, providing established cycling infrastructure.